barakolo/ptime/README.md

 Simple python profiler, getting the most time consuming functions easily.

-prerequisites: to draw the results(using barh graph) - one will need numpy, matplotlib installed.
+Prerequisites: to draw the results(using barh graph) - one will need numpy, matplotlib installed.

-Usage:
+## Usage: ##

 ### Method 1 - profile imported modules: ###
 * Use the following code to inspect x, y modules: